Cassy343/Ws2D/README.md

 # Launching the Project
 - Use the generated launch script in the run folder to run the project.
 The game Jar and Ws2D jar should be in that directory.
 - The necessary libraries for Ws2D will be extracted at runtime if they are not located.
-- Setting for the hosted HTTP service can be specified in the `game.json` file of your project.
+- Settings for the hosted HTTP service can be specified in the `game.json` file of your project.